jijihohococo/ichi-orm/README.md

 #### Refers Many

-If you have one to many relationship in your database (with foreign keys or without foreign keys), you can use "refersMany" function in parent model class as shown as below
+If you have one to many relationship in your database (with foreign keys or without foreign keys), you can use "refersMany" function in parent model class as shown as below.
+The function will output the object array.

 <b>You must add child model name and the field name that represent parent id in child model into "refersMany" function if parent model's primary key is "id".</b>